wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

 You can now run dns_auth_update [input file] and when that is completed, rdns_update [input file]

 When these updates have been completed, script dnsreg_update can be run against the input just processed by dns_auth_update.
-This script creates 100Mb chunks of unordered data that can be used by the dnsgrep utility.
-Again, related BASH script variables will need to be modified.
+It creates 100Mb chunks of unordered data that can be used by the dnsgrep utility.
+Again, related BASH script variables in this script will need to be modified.

 ### NOTE: